-Appendix E: Key Messages from Serious Case Reviews (SCR)
+Appendix E: Key Messages from Serious Case Reviews [SCR]

-When children die or are seriously injured, consideration is given as to whether there needs to be a serious case review (SCR).
-The purpose is to identify what information we had, what actions were taken and what, if anything, we can learn from this that may improve practice in the future.
+When children die or are seriously injured consideration is given as to whether there needs to be a serious case review [SCR].
+The purpose is to identify what information we had, what actions were taken, and what if anything we can learn from this that may improve practice in the future.

 Messages from serious case reviews nationally and locally are published on a regular basis.
-Some of the key messages which from a school perspective we need to be aware of include:
+The following are some of the key messages which, from a school perspective, we need to be aware of.
+They include:

-- You can never age bruising. - Ensure you observe children as much as you can in natural light if you are concerned about bruising or marks. - If you see an injury to one child always consider the siblings. - Cases where interpreters/culture/communication/travellers/language/religion were involved. - Parents with a mental health problem/ leaning disability/ stress/postnatal depression. - Where Domestic Abuse is present. - Disguised compliance/resistant families/hard to reach families/professional challenge. - Children with chronic illness/serious health conditions. - Unsupported and socially isolated parents. - Poor information gathering, sharing and recording within schools as well as with other agencies.
-Assessing the complete circumstances of the child and family, including their history. - Critically analysing all information. - Ensuring the needs of the child are paramount above those of the parents. - Appropriate representation is needed at key meetings Child Protection Case Conferences. - Effective multi-agency working. - Staff to be curious, inquisitive and ask more questions. - Reflection and constructive challenge for staff when working with vulnerable children and young people. - Staff to observe safer working practices.
+- You can never age bruising - Ensure you observe children as much as you can in natural light if you are concerned about bruising or marks - If you see an injury to one child always consider the siblings - Cases where Interpreters/culture/communication/travellers/language/religion were involved - Parents with a mental health problem/ leaning disability/ stress/postnatal depression - Where Domestic Abuse is present - Disguised compliance/resistant families/hard to reach families/professional challenge - Children with chronic illness/serious health conditions - Unsupported and socially isolated parents - Poor information gathering, sharing and recording within schools as well as with other agencies. - Assessing the complete circumstances of the child and family, including their history. - Critically analysing all information. - Ensuring the needs of the child are paramount above those of the parents. - Appropriate representation is needed at key meetings Child Protection Case Conferences - Effective multi-agency working - Staff to be curious, inquisitive and ask more questions - Reflection and constructive challenge for staff when working with vulnerable children and young people - Staff to observe safer working practices.